j0ono0/pinout/docs/pages/core.rst

 .. autoclass:: StyleSheet
     :show-inheritance:

-    This class should be added to a diagram via Diagram.add_stylesheet()
+    This class should be added to a diagram via Diagram.add_stylesheet().
+Relative paths are relative to the Python script, not the export destination.
+On export, if the path is relative, it is updated automatically to reflect the destination directory.
+On export, embedded stylesheets are copied into a <style> tag in the SVG output file.

     :param path: Path to stylesheet file
     :type path: string